 All requests for modification and/or cancellation must be placed by IM's national tool only.
+For Infrabel, modifications/cancellations must be entered via the PCS application.

 4.3.6.7 Check of the applications

 The C-OSS checks all requests as described in 4.3.4.9.